Scale model: Aircraft

 Static model aircraft are commonly built using plastic, but wood, metal, card and paper can also be used.
 Models are sold painted and assembled, painted but not assembled (snap-fit), or unpainted and not assembled.
 The most popular types of aircraft to model are commercial airliners and military aircraft.
 Popular aircraft scales are, in order of increasing size: 1:144, 1:87 (also known as HO, or "half-O scale"), 1:72 (the most numerous), 1:48 (known as "O scale"), 1:32, 1:24, 1:16, 1:6, and 1:4.
 Some European models are available at more metric scales such as 1:50.
-The highest quality models are made from injection molded plastic or cast resin.
+The highest quality models are made from injection-molded plastic or cast resin.
 Models made from Vacuum formed plastic are generally for the more skilled builder.
 More inexpensive models are made from heavy paper or card stock.
 Ready-made die-cast metal models are also very popular.
 As well as the traditional scales, die-cast models are available in 1:200, 1:250, 1:350, 1:400, 1:500 and 1:600 scale.

-The majority of aircraft modelers concern themselves with depiction of real-life aircraft, but there are some modelers who 'bend' history by modeling aircraft that either never actually flew or existed, or by painting them in a color scheme that did not actually exist.
+The majority of aircraft modelers concern themselves with the depiction of real-life aircraft, but there are some modelers who 'bend' history by modeling aircraft that either never actually flew or existed, or by painting them in a color scheme that did not actually exist.
 This is commonly referred to as 'What-if' or 'Alternative' modeling, and the most common theme is 'Luftwaffe 1946' or 'Luftwaffe '46'.
-This theme stems from the idea of modeling German secret projects that never saw the light of day due to the close of World War II.
+Another theme is the agressor camo scheme.
+This theme stems from the idea of modeling German secret projects that never saw the light of day due to the close of World War II (for instance the Arado Ar-E 555 project, which was turned into a model by Revell).
 This concept has been extended to include British, Russian, and US experimental projects that never made it into production.